What do you study?

 Different types of recommender systems exist, with algorithms based on content, on collaborative filtering, or a mix of both.
-Collaborative filtering recommender systems are the most common in current business practices.
-In our study, we employed the recently developed causal mediation approach to examine the causal paths through which the use of recommender systems eventually leads to consumer purchases.
+Collaborative filtering recommender systems are the most common in current business practices: they recommend products based on the preferences of similar users or on the similarity between products.
+In our study, we employed the recently developed causal mediation approach to examine the causal pathsthe underlying channel through which the use of recommender systems eventually leads to consumer purchases.

 We conducted a randomized controlled field experiment on the website of an online book retailer in Europe.
 In the field experiment, some visitors on the online retailer’s website were randomly assigned in the treatment group to see personalized recommendations, whereas the other visitors could not see any recommendations.